 At times, even the events that we see as enjoyable can become stressful including holidays, social events and parenthood.

 Stress and the fight or flight response

-Stress and anxiety trigger brain, emotional and physiological responses.
+Stress and anxiety counselling helps to learn how the brain gets triggered and the consequent emotional and physiological responses.
 We all know, for example, the expression of an “adrenaline rush”.
 Under stress, the body pumps cortisol and adrenaline through the bloodstream creating a temporary state of hyper-vigilance.

 Recurring or habitual stress affects our emotional wellbeing and physical health.
 There is a tendency to overlook or underestimate the physical manifestations of stress that can cause illness and chronic disorders that impact the quality of our everyday life.